richard-vh/CDE_123_HandsOnLab/step_by_step_guides/english/02-development.md

 ## Lab 2.
 CDE Repositories, Jobs, and Monitoring

 CDE Repositories are used to import files and dependencies into Virtual Clusters by cloning git repositories.
 Create your CDE Repository and sync it with the Git Repository.

-Make sure to update the name and vcluster-endpoint parameters before executing the CLI commands.
+Make sure to update the **--name** and **vcluster-endpoint** parameters before executing the CLI command.

 ```
-cde repository create --name sparkAppRepoDevUser001 \
+cde repository create --name sparkAppRepoDev<Userxxx> \
   --branch main \
   --url https://github.com/richard-vh/CDE_123_HandsOnLab.git \
   --vcluster-endpoint <your-DEV-vc-jobs-api-url-here>
 ```
+Make sure to update the **--name** and **vcluster-endpoint** parameters before executing the CLI command.

 ```
-cde repository sync --name sparkAppRepoDevUser001 \
+cde repository sync --name sparkAppRepoDev<Userxxx> \
   --vcluster-endpoint <your-DEV-vc-jobs-api-url-here>
 ```